nephio-project/docs/install-guide/openshift.md

      Please refer to our [installation documentation](https://docs.openshift.com/container-platform/4.13/installing/index.html).

-- **Managed OpenShift**: this assumes you have access to a public cloud environemt with enough permission.
+- **Managed OpenShift**: this assumes you have access to a public cloud environment with enough permission.

     You can choose one of the two offerings
     - [Azure Red Hat OpenShift (ARO)](https://www.redhat.com/en/technologies/cloud-computing/openshift/azure)